gjermundgaraba/bjaanes.github.io/_posts/2016-02-07-how-to-save-time-grocery-shopping.md

 The concept is super simple and probably obvious to most people:

-&nbsp;

 > **Do your grocery shopping as seldom as you can.**

 &nbsp;

-Shop for at least a week at a time (more might be difficult because of expiration dates, but the rule should be as seldom as you can manage).
+Shop for at least a week at a time (expiration dates can a problem, but it's usually solvable by a freezer).

 &nbsp;